PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/AIForBusiness1.md

 \
 __3a__ Read sub-chapters 1.4 and 1.5 of AIMA (p.81-92).

-__3b__ Find three newspaper articles on a risk associated with a sub-field of AI (i.e. computer vision, natural language processing, and robotics).
+__3b__ Find three newspaper articles on a risk associated with a sub-field of AI (e.g. computer vision, natural language processing, robotics etc.).
 Summarize the articles with a maximum of 200 words.

 __3c__ Watch the TEDx talk 'The era of blind faith in big data must end' by Cathy O'Neill.